 While a strain is a tear to the muscle fiber, a spasm is an involuntary contraction of the muscle that tightens the muscle to a point where movement is not possible.
 Muscle spasm is a mechanism of the body to protect injured or weakened muscles and often accompanies a muscle strain.

 Muscle strains are classified as mild (first degree), moderate (second degree), or severe (third degree) depending on their severity.

-Moderate muscle strains are caused by the actual tearing of some of the muscle fibers within the muscle.
+Muscle strains are caused by the actual tearing of some of the muscle fibers within the muscle.
 This can result in increased pain, muscle spasm, swelling discoloration, and increased limitations on head/neck movement.

 The most severe type of muscle strain is the result of a complete tear of the muscle usually at the place in the muscle where the muscle and tendon connect or at the insertion of the muscle into the bone.

-This type of injury is a serious injury which may result in deformity of the muscle, intense pain, disability, muscle spasm, swelling, and discoloration.
+This type of injury is a serious injury that may result in deformity of the muscle, intense pain, disability, muscle spasm, swelling, and discoloration.
 Any athlete suspected of a third degree muscle strain should be immobilized and immediately referred for medical evaluation and treatment.

 Who gets neck strains?

 One of the most common mechanisms of injury for a neck strain is a “whiplash-type” of injury similar to that seen in individuals who have been rear-ended in car accidents.
 However, in sports, the whiplash occurs when the head is snapped forward and then backward either as a result of contact with an opponent or with the ground.

 This type of injury can be seen in athletes in a number of sports including soccer, basketball, wrestling, and football.
 Because the head is used as a sports implement in soccer, these athletes are more at risk for a neck strain.